-A Soldier recommended and added to boards are then added to the Consolidat- the PPRL does not mean the Soldier will be promoted.
+A Soldier recommended and added to the PPRL does not mean the Soldier will be promoted.
 TPU promotions are position based.
 A Soldier is selected off of the PPRL promoted against a valid position.

 Soldiers must maintain promotion eligibility the duration they are standing on